travelingdoodle/bamazon/README.md

 # BAMAZON
 ## What Does Bamazon Do?
-Amazon-like storefront that uses MySQL to take in orders from customers and deplete stock from the store's inventory, from the command line.
+Bamazon is an Amazon-like storefront that uses MySQL to take in orders from customers and deplete stock from the store's inventory, from the command line.

 The bamazon.sql database will provide purchase options to the user, so that the user may make a decision.

+Come on down and take a ride!

-# How to Use Bamazon!
+## How to Use Bamazon!
 ### You will need to NPM install the following:
 * inquirer
 * msql

-### Next
+### Next UP:
+### Be a Customer!
-Use the command line to run the program with 'node bamazonCustomer.js' Follow the inquiries and prompts to make a decision.
+* Use the command line to run the program with ```node bamazonCustomer.js```
+* Follow the inquiries and prompts to make a decision.
 It's that simple!

+### Be a Manager!
+* Use the command line to run the program with ```node bamazonManager.js```
+* Follow the inquiries and prompts to make a decision.
+It's that simple!
+* What can you do?
+    * View Existing Inventory
+    * View Low Inventory
+    * Add to Inventory
+    * Add New Products to Inventory
+* Your choices will be reflected in the bamazon database!